 Noise in electronics (Wiki) amounts to an electrical signal that's random in nature.
 Thermal Noise (Wiki) depends on the temperature, bandwidth and resistance of a circuit.
 Some noise generators work based on these parameters (see: Aerospace Noise Generator).
 Other hardware noise generators use diodes in avalanche mode to generate noise.
 Radioactive sources can also be used.
-In computer science & cryptography there's a concept of a pseudorandom number generator (Wiki: PRNG) but they are deterministic, but a hardware random number generator (Wiki) does make truly random numbers if it's done correctly.
+In computer science & cryptography there's a concept of a pseudorandom number generator (Wiki: PRNG) but they are deterministic.
+A hardware random number generator (Wiki) does make truly random numbers if it's done correctly.

 This noise generator is intended for testing radio equipment in the 100 Hz to 1,500 MHz frequency range.
 It includes a number of step attenuators to allow changing the noise level.